Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Results and discussion

 Chopped-illumination voltammetry was used to determine the flatband potential of these four phase-uniform materials via direct measurement of the potential at which the photocurrent shifts from anodic to cathodic (Fig.~\ref{fig:validation}).
-For LiInO$_2$, SrIn$_2$O$_4$, and Ca$_2$Sb$_2$O$_7$, the chopped illumination photocurrent is shifted to a slightly higher potential as compared to the theoretical prediction, whereas for Sr$_2$Sb$_2$O$_7$, the experimental photocurrent is shifted to a slightly lower potential (Fig.~\ref{fig:validation}a).
-In all cases, the experimental photocurrent still straddles the HER and OER potentials, indicating the potential use of these materials as water-splitting photocatalysts.
+For LiInO$_2$, the chopped illumination photocurrent is shifted to a slightly higher potential as compared to the theoretical prediction, whereas for SrIn$_2$O$_4$, Ca$_2$Sb$_2$O$_7$, and Sr$_2$Sb$_2$O$_7$, the experimental photocurrent is shifted to a slightly lower potential (Fig.~\ref{fig:validation}a).
+The discrepancies between theoretical predictions and experimental measurements may stem from variations in the surface chemical composition compared to the bulk (estimations of LiInO$_2$ redox potentials, based on supercell surface calculations, are presented in Sec.~IV of the SM).
+In all cases, the experimental photocurrent still straddles the redox potentials of the hydrogen and oxygen evolution reactions, indicating the potential use of these materials as water-splitting photocatalysts.
 Of the four measured materials, LiInO$_2$ had the largest photocurrent density, albeit only on the order of $\sim$0.1~mA/cm$^2$ in these initial experiments (Fig.~\ref{fig:validation}b).
 Combining these materials with a co-catalyst may potentially improve their photocurrent density and water-splitting catalytic capabilities.
 Additionally, the increase in photocurrent as the sample is illuminated is smooth, as opposed to exhibiting a sharp spike and rapid decrease to an equilibrium illuminated current, indicating that little charge recombination occurs upon illumination.